ronyldo12/workerpool/README.md

-## Workpool - A simple way to create a pool of workers that can receive differents types of tasks and execute it concurrently
+## Workpool - A simple way to create a pool of workers that can receive different types of tasks and execute them concurrently

-This is simple to use and allow you to create differents type of tasks and execute all of then in the same worker pool.
-To do that, you need to create tasks structs that is compatible with Task interface.
+This is simple to use and allow you to create different types of tasks and execute all of them in the same worker pool.
+To do that, you need to create task's structs that is compatible with Task interface.

 Also, you can set how many workers will be created.
-It mean that you can configure how many tasks are executed in the same time.
+It means that you can configure how many tasks are executed at the same time.

-## How it work?
+## How it works?

-The pool will create workers and when all of workers are busy anothers tasks will wait it be idle.
-When some worker become idle, it will receive the task and execute.
-It will happen until all tasks be executed.
+The pool will create workers and when all of workers are busy, other tasks will be paused until workers get free.
+When some worker becomes idle, it will receive the task and execute it.
+It will happen until all tasks are executed.

 ## Installation
 To install this package, you need to setup your Go workspace.
 The simplest way to install the library is to run: